-- A: The following matters will be presented for stockholder consideration and voting at the Annual Meeting: - The election of six nominees to serve as directors of the Company until the 2018 annual meeting of stockholders and until their successors are duly elected and qualified (Proposal No. 1); - An advisory vote to approve the compensation of the Company's named executive officers ("NEOs") (Proposal No. 2); and - The ratification of the appointment of PricewaterhouseCoopers LLP ("PwC") as our independent public accounting firm for the year ending December 31, 2017 (Proposal No. 3).
+- A: The following matters will be presented for stockholder consideration and voting at the Annual Meeting: - The election of five nominees to serve as directors of the Company until the 2020 annual meeting of stockholders and until their successors are duly elected and qualified (Proposal No. 1); - An advisory vote to approve the compensation of the Company's NEOs (Proposal No. 2); and - The ratification of the appointment of PricewaterhouseCoopers LLP ("PwC") as our independent public accounting firm for the year ending December 31, 2019 (Proposal No. 3).